Essential digital skills for work (Level 1)

 When I've finished, what course can I do next?

-• Becoming MORE confident on PowerPoint 365 (intermediate)
+• Becoming a MORE confident digital citizen: online and on your computer

 • Digital skills for the workplace: using Excel (foundation)